-The best time to visit north Queensland is in the winter months - June to August - as this is the 'dry' season.
+The best time to visit Cairns and north Queensland is in the winter months - June to August - as this is the 'dry' season.
 You won't have to contend with the humidity, sweltering heat and monsoon rains of summer.
 But it's still sunny and warm, meaning you can escape the chilly winter in the south for a delightful tropical holiday!

 1. WANDER THE KURANDA ORIGINAL RAINFOREST MARKETS

+Pick up your JUCY car rental Cairns and then head off on your adventure.
 The Kuranda Original Markets are a must-stop location for those who like all things vibrant, colourful and quirky.

 These ‘Original’ markets can be found nestled amongst the rainforest and are comprised of many colourful little wooden shacks that are connected by overflowing garden beds and winding pathways.
 They are bursting with local art and crafts, food and interesting stalls to get lost within.

 Hot Tip: If you’re a fan of churros then you absolutely must try the homemade churros and chocolate dipping sauce from the Cassowary Cafe.
-They are melt in your mouth, finger licking and bowl licking good!
+They are melt in your mouth, finger-licking and bowl licking good!